insidewhy/catfriend/README.markdown

 ### Python pros
 * Can be faster depending on your Ruby implementation.
 * Accepts self-signed SSL certificates with no fuss (although this is insecure).
+* Is no longer being updated so lacks "work" feature.